IBM/trusted-service-identity/docs/spire-keylime-attestion.md

 ## Obtain a Kubernetes cluster with deployed Keylime
 We use an internal process for deploying a cluster with Keylime.
-Connect to the node that has Keylime server.
+Connect to the Kubernetes node that has Keylime server.

 ## Demo Setup
 This example requires x509 certificates.
 The samples are provided in